- Military Basics

-- Create powers of attorney for both partners— A general power of attorney authorizes a person to act on your behalf for most things, while a special power of attorney authorizes your designee to act in your behalf in a specific situation, such as registering a car or getting medical care for your children.
+- Create powers of attorney for both partners — A general power of attorney authorizes a person to act on your behalf for most things.
+A special power of attorney authorizes your designee to act on your behalf in a specific situation.
+For example, registering a car or getting medical care for your children.

-- Create a living will— A living will, or advance medical directive, allows you to describe medical treatments you want in case of injury or illness and to identify another person who should make medical decisions for you if you are unable to make them on your own.
+- Create a living will — A living will, or advance medical directive, allows you to describe medical treatments you want in case of injury or illness and to identify someone to make medical decisions for you, if you are unable to do so.

-- Title your property jointly— When either partner buys personal property or real estate, you may want to be sure it is titled jointly with rights of survivorship, so the surviving partner receives full ownership.
+- Title your property jointly — When either partner buys personal property or real estate, you may want to be sure it is titled jointly with rights of survivorship so the surviving partner receives full ownership, should you die.

-- Draft a parenting agreement— For parents who cannot legally share custody of their children, this document helps identify parental rights and responsibilities when it comes to parenting.
+- Draft a parenting agreement — For parents who cannot legally share custody of their children, this document helps identify parental rights and responsibilities.